EstherMuigai/cool-gallery/README.md

-# Gallery Project-Photo AlbumApp
+# Gallery Project-Photo Album App

 An application where a single django administrator can upload and display images and filter them by their category or location.

 ## Getting Started

-*Fork the repository
+*   Fork the repository
-*git clone the project to your local machine
+*   git clone the project to your local machine
-*Set up a virtual environment in the project folder
+*   Set up a virtual environment in the project folder
 ```
 python3.6 -m venv --without-pip virtual
 ```